julia598goff/JoinPD/README.md

 ## Description

-<a href="https://www.joinpd.cc">JoinPD</a> is a dynamic web application designed to help users manage and track their expenses efficiently.
+JoinPD is a dynamic web application designed to help users manage and track their expenses efficiently.
 The app offers a user-friendly interface and powerful features to add, view, and categorize expenses.
 Whether you're a student, a professional, or anyone looking to keep their finances in check, JoinPD is here to make expense management easier and more intuitive.

 ## Features